helle253/notes/notes/books/the-history-of-the-devil.md

 ---
-title: "The History of the Devil"
+title: 'The History of the Devil'
 ---

 [the-history-of-the-devil.pdf](the-history-of-the-devil_assets/the-history-of-the-devil.pdf)